Common origin for black holes in both high mass X-ray binaries and gravitational-wave sources: BH spins from disc spectral fitting: HMXBs

-The main tracer of BH spin in the electromagnetic systems is the radius of the innermost stable circular orbit ($R_{\rm ISCO}$).
-This sets the inner inner radius of the accretion disk in the standard Shakura-Sunyaev (\citealt{ss73} and its relativistic extension: Novikov-Thorne; \citealt{nt73}) models.
-Measuring the inner edge of the disk gives an estimate of BH spin, with $R_{\rm ISCO}$ decreasing from $6-1.23R_{\rm g}$ ($R_{\rm g}$ being the gravitational radius of a BH) as $a_{\rm BH}$ increases from $0-1$.
-The most direct way to do this uses the luminosity emitted by the accretion disk itself (we review other methods in the discussion).
+The main tracer of BH spin in electromagnetic systems is the radius of the innermost stable circular orbit ($R_{\rm ISCO}$).
+This sets the inner radius of the accretion disc in the standard Shakura-Sunyaev (\citealt{ss73} and its relativistic extension: Novikov-Thorne; \citealt{nt73}) models.
+Measuring the inner edge of the disc gives an estimate of BH spin, with $R_{\rm ISCO}$ decreasing from $6$ to $1.0 R_{\rm g}$ (with $R_{\rm g}$ being the gravitational radius) as $a_{\rm BH}$ increases from $0$ to $1.0$.
+For the \citet{Thorne0774} limit $a_{\rm BH}=0.998$, $R_{\rm ISCO}=1.24R_g$, but one should keep in mind that this limit is valid only for sub--Eddington flows (\citealt{Abramowicz0188,Sadowski0811}).
+The most direct way to measure the $R_{\rm ISCO}$ uses the luminosity emitted by the accretion disc itself.

-Standard accretion disk models balance gravitational heating from viscous torques with blackbody cooling, resulting in an optically thick, geometrically thin structure with temperature at each radius, $T^4(R)\propto (L/R^2)(R_{\rm ISCO}/R)$.
-This gives a total spectrum which is a sum over all radii of blackbody spectra of different temperatures.
-The emissivity peaks around $R\sim R_{\rm ISCO}$, so the peak temperature is $\propto (L/R_{\rm ISCO}^2)^{1/4}$~K, i.e. is a factor $2.2\times$ higher for the same disk luminosity at high spin than at low spin.
+Standard accretion disc models balance gravitational heating from viscous torques with blackbody cooling, resulting in an optically thick, geometrically thin structure with effective temperature at each radius, $T^4_{\rm eff}(R)\propto (L/R^2)(R_{\rm ISCO}/R)$.
+This gives a total spectrum, which is a sum of all radii of blackbody spectra of different temperatures.
+The emissivity peaks around $R\sim R_{\rm ISCO}$, so the peak temperature is $\propto (L/R_{\rm ISCO}^2)^{1/4}$~K, namely, it is a factor $2.2\,\times$ higher for the same disc luminosity at high spin than at low spin.

-There is more complexity: the emission does not quite thermalize (often approximated by a color temperature correction) and the emitted light is subject to special and general relativistic effects as it propagates out to the observer.
-These effects can all be calculated, and are routinely included in the fits.
-More problematic is that there is generally a power-law tail in the spectrum extending to much higher energies, clearly showing that there is an additional non-disk component to the accretion flow.
-Nevertheless, picking spectra where this is small means the underlying accretion disk assumption is likely to be reliable (see Appendix~\ref{app.1} for more details).
+In all X-ray binaries, we can observe cycles during which the brightness and spectral hardness form a characteristic `tortoise-head' pattern.
+In general, the spectrum contains both thermal disc emission, together with a power law tail extending to much higher energies, clearly showing that there is an additional non-disc component to the accretion flow.
+Most transients show a phase in this cycle where the spectrum is sufficiently soft to be termed `disc-dominated', where the accretion disc assumption is likely to be reliable.
+The problem is that not all X-ray sources complete the full cycle.
+As we show below, this is the case for Cyg X-1.